hummingbot/hummingbot/documentation/docs/bounties/programs/harmony.md

 - Step 4: Have fun market making! 😎

 !!! note
-    To qualify for this liquidity bounty at this moment, please choose **pure market making strategy** on **Binance** for any available $ONE token pairs.
+    To qualify for $ONE Makers at this moment, please choose **pure market making strategy** on **Binance** for any available $ONE token pairs.

 ## Evaluation

 Once the program officially kicks off, the rewards will be paid out **monthly** based on the **actual trading activity** of the participants.
-The data collected is solely used to verify users' actual trading activities.
+The data collected is solely used to verify participants' actual trading activities.

 All rewards will be subject to the sole discretion of the token issuer and/or the Hummingbot team.